 Barna’s latest research reveals that about one-quarter of those living in the United States move away from the faith they grew up with (be it Christianity, another religion, or no religion at all).

 Among those who change faiths, two-thirds do so before the age of 30, the average age being 22.

-1) This study strengthens the case of the need for focused, evangelistic efforts aimed at the college aged in our country.
+- This study strengthens the case for the need for focused, evangelistic efforts aimed at the college-aged in our country.

-2) This study highlights the importance of campus ministers and church leaders being willing and able to articulate their own story as it pertains to their personal faith formation, and to be honest in sharing past struggles, doubts, and victories.
+- This study highlights the importance of campus ministers and church leaders being willing and able to articulate their own story as it pertains to their personal faith formation and be honest in sharing past struggles, doubts, and victories.

-You will not reach college students if you are unable or unwilling to relate to where they are spiritually.
+You will not reach college students if you are unable or unwilling to relate to where they are spiritual.
 Intentionality is a must.